easye/abcl-servlet/README.markdown

 ## BUGS

-Due to the immature state of testing, this code will probably not work at first in your local servelet container.
+Due to the immature state of testing, this code will probably not work at first in your local java servlet container.
 But if you do manage to patch it, please get the patches back to the main repository so others can share from your experience.

 ## CAVEAT

 I am a little shocked that this actually works under Apache Tomcat, so maybe it is not useful anywhere else.
-OPening the source to a common trunk is the first step to distrubte this effort.
+Opening the source to a common trunk that encourages forking is the first step to distribute the effort of testing the posibilites.
 I plan to at least test under Glassfish, Weblogic, and JBoss to explore exactly where it might be useful.

 As a seasoned Java developer who was long conditioned to believe that threads in a servlet container were never to be initiated, and would have fairly restricted security capacities, I was surprised to find that I could get ABCL threads to read/write FASLs off of the local filesystem.
-Finding myself able to connect to the JVM hosting via SLIME just gobsmacked me.
-"Everyone should be able to do this!"
+Finding myself able to connect to the JVM hosting via SLIME just gobsmacked me to exclaim "Everyone should be able to do this!"

 ## LICENSE